Wilderspin History, Family Crest & Coats of Arms

 Contemporary Notables of the name Wilderspin (post 1700) +

-- Charles Wilderspin, American Democrat politician, Candidate in primary for U.S. Representative from Michigan 11th District, 1978; Chair of Alger County Democratic Party, 2003
+- Charles Wilderspin, American Democratic Party politician, Candidate in primary for U.S. Representative from Michigan 11th District, 1978; Chair of Alger County Democratic Party, 2003

 - Samuel Wilderspin (1791-1866), English educator known for his pioneering work in young children schools; he believed a child should be encouraged to learn through experience, often credited with the invention of the playground